PipelineCI/SsisUp/README.md

 # Use Case

 I built this library in order to automate the deployment of an MS SQL Server Integration Services package / job using [Octopus Deploy](http://octopusdeploy.com/).
-We can now deploy our Web Application, Windows Services, Database Upgrade (using [DbUp](http://dbup.github.io/)) and SSIS package to Dev, QA and Live without any manual intevention.
+We can now deploy our Web Application, Windows Services, Database Upgrade (using [DbUp](http://dbup.github.io/)) and SSIS package to Dev, QA and Live without any manual intervention.

 # Main Features

 * Create an MS SQL Server Job Schedule that can occur on any day(s) of the week at any time
 * 3 Job Steps Types are supported (Integration Services, SQL Script and CMD)
-* Enable or Diasble the step on deployment
+* Enable or Disable the step on deployment
 * Configure a SQL Proxy for the Job step
 * Configure a Dtsx Configuration file
-* Dtsx and DtsConfig files are deployed to destination (Write access is required on Destination)
+* .dtsx and .dtsConfig files are deployed to destination (Write access is required on Destination)
 * Define Job step success or failure action